tower-rs/tower/guides/building-a-middleware-from-scratch.md

 You can find the code in Tower [here][timeout-in-tower].

-The pattern of implementing `Service` for some type that wraps another `Service` and returning a future that wraps another future is how most Tower middleware work.
+The pattern of implementing `Service` for some type that wraps another `Service` and returning a `Future` that wraps another `Future` is how most Tower middleware work.

 Some other good examples are: